craftablescience/MareTF/README.md

   -o, --output PATH                            The path to the output file (if the current
                                                mode outputs a file).
 Ignored if the input path is a directory.
   -y, --yes                                    Automatically say yes to any prompts.
+Enabled
+                                               by default if no TTY is detected.
   --no                                         Automatically say no to any prompts.
 Overrides
                                                --yes.
   --quiet                                      Don't print anything to stdout or stderr
                                                (assuming program arguments are parsed
                                                successfully).
+Enabled by default if no TTY is detected.
+  --verbose                                    Allow printing to stdout or stderr, even when
+                                               no TTY is detected (assuming program arguments are parsed successfully).
   --no-recurse                                 If the input path is a directory, do not enter
                                                subdirectories when scanning for files.
   --no-pretty-formatting                       Disables printing ANSI color codes and emojis.
+                                               Pretty formatting is disabled by default if no TTY is detected.

 "create" mode (detailed usage):
   --watch                                      After creation is complete, watch the input